Can a crystal be the ground state of a Bose system?: Mathematical substantiation

+Note that a possible ansatz for GS of a crystal with periodic BCs was proposed in \cite{mtcrystal2}.

-Comparing WF (\ref{c-p}) with the one-phonon (\ref{1-14}) and two-phonon (\ref{1-15}) solutions for a liquid, we see that GS of a crystal with periodic BCs coincides with the state of a liquid containing $N/2$ phonons with momentum $\textbf{k}_{\textbf{l}}$ and $N/2$ phonons with momentum $-\textbf{k}_{\textbf{l}}$.
-Analogously, the structure of WF (\ref{c-z}) shows that GS of a crystal with the zero BCs corresponds to a liquid with $N$ identical quasiparticles with quasimomentum $\textbf{k}_{\textbf{l}}$.
+Comparing WF (\ref{c-z}) with the one-phonon (\ref{1-14}) and two-phonon (\ref{1-15}) solutions for a liquid, we see that GS of a crystal with the zero BCs corresponds to a liquid with $N$ identical quasiparticles with quasimomentum $\textbf{k}_{\textbf{l}}$.
 That is, GS of a crystal can be considered as a liquid with a condensate of quasiparticles.
-In this case, namely the condensate of quasiparticles creates a crystal lattice in the medium.
-As was mentioned above, GS (\ref{c-z}) contains also a condensate of atoms with quasimomentum $\textbf{k}_{\textbf{l}}$.
+In this case, \textit{namely the condensate of quasiparticles creates a crystal lattice} in the medium.
+As was mentioned above, GS (\ref{c-z}) contains also a condensate of \textit{atoms} with quasimomentum $\textbf{k}_{\textbf{l}}$.
 Small deviations from GS of a crystal correspond to a crystal with several quasiparticles or defects.
-The temperature $T$ of a crystal should be introduced in the ordinary way with the help of the partition function, by connecting $T$ with quasiparticles.
-GS of a crystal should correspond to a local statistical-thermodynamic minimum of the energy (this is the minimum in the sense that small perturbations of a crystal increase its energy).
-Otherwise, the crystal would be unstable.
-In this case, the absolute minimum corresponds to a liquid (see Fig. 1).
+The temperature $T$ of a crystal can be introduced in the ordinary way with the help of the partition function, by connecting $T$ with quasiparticles.

-We note that the solutions for a crystal that are characterized by a condensate of atoms with quasimomentum $\textbf{k}\neq 0$ were considered previously \cite{gross1958,gross1960,coniglio1969,kirz,nep,mt2018}.
+We note that the solutions for a crystal that are characterized by a condensate of atoms with quasimomentum $\textbf{k}\neq 0$ were considered previously \cite{gross1958,gross1960,coniglio1969,kirz,nep,mt2020}.
 However, it was assumed in those works that, in addition to such ``coherent crystal'' \cite{kirz,nep}, there exists the ``ordinary crystal'' with nodeless ground-state WF and without a condensate.
-But the above analysis shows that such ``ordinary crystal'' is \textit{impossible}, at least for periodic BCs.
-Moreover, the idea of that a crystal is formed by a condensate of quasiparticles with quasimomentum $2\pi/a_{x}$ (in 1D) was advanced in \cite{luca}.
+But the above analysis shows that such ``ordinary crystal'' is impossible, at least for an infinite system.
+Moreover, the idea of that a crystal is formed by a condensate of quasiparticles with quasimomentum $2\pi/a_{x}$ [in one dimension (1D)] was advanced in \cite{luca}.
 It is similar to the above conclusion, but the quasiparticles here and in \cite{luca} are different.
-Here, in functions (\ref{c-z}) and (\ref{c-p}), the quasiparticles are introduced relative to the genuine liquid GS of the system, whereas the quasiparticles in \cite{luca} are considered relative to GS of a crystal.
+In function (\ref{c-z}), the quasiparticles are introduced relative to the genuine liquid GS of the system, whereas the quasiparticles in \cite{luca} are considered relative to GS of a crystal.